ratgdo/homekit-ratgdo/README.md

 > [!IMPORTANT]
 > This firmware is for the orginal ESP8266-based RATGDO v2.5-series devices.
 It does not work with the ESP32-based ratgdo32 or ratgdo32 disco.
 HomeKit firmware for ratgdo32 & ratgdo32 disco can be found [here](https://github.com/ratgdo/homekit-ratgdo32).

-> [!NOTE]
-> **Version 2.0.0 is a major upgrade** for ESP8266-based ratgdo boards.
-Almost all source files for the ESP8266 and ESP32 versions of ratgdo have been merged which results in significant changes to the underlying code base, features and function for ESP8266 versions.
->
->While source files have been merged there remain significant differences between the two board types, most notably in the library used to communicate with HomeKit which are completely different.
->
->* Before an Over-The-Air (OTA) upgrade it is good to first reboot your current version.

 # What is HomeKit-RATGDO?

 HomeKit-ratgdo is alternative firmware for the ratgdo-series WiFi control boards that works